 - You can gain real customer insights.

 Mystery shopping offers objective reporting on specific areas like store cleanliness, wait times, and the overall customer experience.
 How long did it take a team member to approach the shopper?
 Were the shelves organized?
 Was the store well lit?
-Customer satisfaction surveys often don’t focus on the very specific details of the customer experience in which you are most interested.
+Customer satisfaction surveys often don’t focus on the very specific details to know if all of your stores are meeting brand compliance standards.

 - You can use a targeted approach.

-Mystery shoppers have the ability and foresight to target key customer experience areas.
+Mystery shoppers have the ability and foresight to target key areas with precision and consistency.
 Customer satisfaction surveys often cast too wide of a net and fail to deliver specific, actionable intelligence.